particle-iot/docs/src/content/getting-started/billing/cellular-data.md

 - Wake from stop mode (when not using `SLEEP_NETWORK_STANDBY`)
 - Cellular modem is turned off and on again

+**Connectivity failure**
+If the device has unreliable cellular connectivity, it may connect to a tower (get past blinking green) but may have trouble fully establishing a cloud connection (cannot get to breathing cyan).
+When this occurs, there will be data usage but not data operations.
+Additionally, after 10 minutes of failure, the device may reset the modem, and in some cases it may require a cloud handshake again.
+These can all cause additional cellular data usage.

+**OTA failure**
+With Device OS 3.1 and later, resumable OTA allows the device to resume downloading where it left off.

+In earlier versions of Device OS, and on Gen 2 devices, there is no support for resumable OTA so if the download fails, it will start again from the beginning.
+OTA can be interrupted by poor network connectivity or interrupting the download by entering sleep mode.
+Download retries can cause excessive cellular data usage but will not use data operations.

 ### Ways to reduce data use
 There are lots of things you can do to save data!